Sharing in the Life of Christ: A Study of Romans 8:1-17

 Other popular articles

-Since the Spirit lives in us, we can confidently call God our Father — and this has important implications.
-“Now if we are children, then we are heirs — heirs of God and co-heirs with Christ…” (v.
-17).
-This means an assurance of salvation and an assurance of glory — but it also means that we suffer in this age, as Jesus did. “…if indeed we share in his sufferings in order that we may also share in his glory.”
+Since God’s Spirit lives in us, we can confidently call God our Father — and this has important implications.
+“If we are children, then we are heirs — heirs of God and co-heirs with Christ…” (verse 17).
+This means an assurance of salvation and an assurance of glory — but it also means that we suffer, as Jesus did. “…if indeed we share in his sufferings in order that we may also share in his glory.”

 When our lives are placed in Christ, then we share in his life, both the good and the bad.
 We share in his sufferings, in his death, in his righteousness and in his resurrection.
 As God’s children, we are co-heirs with Christ, sharing in who he is and what he has done.
 We are united with him — forever in glory!

-If there is no condemnation for believers (v.
-1), should we ever have feelings of guilt?
+- If there is no condemnation for believers (verse 1), should we ever have feelings of guilt?
 Why?

-In what way does the Spirit “control” our minds? (v.
-6)
+- In what way does the Spirit “control” our minds? (verse 6)

-How do we get the ability to put our misdeeds to death? (v.
-13)
+- How do we get the ability to put our misdeeds to death? (verse 13)